-- Required foundation course (3 credits): GVPT 100 - Core courses (15 credits): GVPT 101 (or 444), 170 (or 475), 200 (or 401), and 280 and STAT 200 (Note minimum requirements for upper-level coursework.) - Supplemental major courses (12 credits): Any upperlevel GVPT courses - Required related course (3 credits), which may be applied anywhere in the degree: MATH 107 or MATH 106
+- Required foundation courses (6 credits): GVPT 100 and 101 - Required statistics course: (3 credits) STAT 200 - Core courses (9 credits): GVPT 170 (or 200), 280, and 444 (or 457) - Supplemental major courses (9 credits): Any 400-level GVPT courses - Required capstone course (3 credits): GVPT 495

-The following course sequence will fulfill all the requirements for the BS in Political Science.
+The following course sequence outlines all the requirements for the BS in Political Science.
 Coursework for the major is indicated by ◆.
 Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
 Students should consult an Advisor whenever taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 68.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 69.

-Political Science Degree Courses
+Political Science Degree Courses Credits

-Note: Placement i tests are required for MATH and WRTG courses.
-LIBS 150 Information Literacy and Research Methods 1 WRTG 101 Introduction to Writing 3 or WRTG 1012 X, for non-native students of English MATH 107 College Algebra 3 or MATH 106 or a higher-level math course ♦ GVPT 100 Introduction to Political Science 3
+Note: Placement tests are required for MATH and WRTG courses.

-SOCY 100 Introduction to Sociology 3

-or other ANTH, BEHS, ECON, GEOG, GVPT,

-PSYC, SOCY, or eligible AASP, CCJS, GERO, or

-WMST course to fulfill the first behavioral and social al

-sciences requirement

-Both BIOL 101 Concepts of Biology 3

-and BIOL 102 Laboratory in Biology 1

-or BIOL 103 Introduction to Biology
+LIBS 150 Introduction to Research 1

-or other course(s) to fulfill the biological and physica l

-sciences lecture and laboratory requirement

-WRTG 291 Expository and Research Writing 3

-or other course to fulfill the communications writing r

-requirement

-IFSM 201 Introduction to Computer-Based Systems 3
+WRTG 101 Introduction to Writing 3

+MATH 107 College Algebra 3

+or MATH 106 or a higher-level math course

+♦ GVPT 100 Introduction to Political Science 3 SOCY 100 Introduction to Sociology 3 or other behavioral and social sciences course Both BIOL 101 Concepts of Biology 3 and BIOL 102 Laboratory in Biology 1 or BIOL 103 Introduction to Biology or other biological and physical sciences lecture and laboratory course(s) WRTG 291 Research Writing or other communication/writing course 3 IFSM 201 Concepts and Applications of Information Technology 3

-or CMST 303 Advanced Application Software
+or (CMST 303 Advanced Application Software

-PHIL 140 Contemporary Moral Issues 3
+PH IL 140 Contemporary Moral Issues

-or a foreign lan guage course
+ora a foreign lan guage course

-or other ARTH, ARTT, HIST, HUMN, MUSC,

-PHIL, THET, dance, or literature course to fulfill the be

-arts and humanities requirement
+or other arts and humanities course

-♦ GVPT 280 Comparative Politics and Government 3
+♦ GV /PT 101 Introduction to Political Theory

-HIST 142 Western Civilization II 3 or HIST 157 History of the United States Since 1865 or other ARTH or HIST course to fulfill the arts and humanities requirement in historical perspective (discipline must differ from other humanities course) 1 ♦ GVPT 101 Introduction to Political Theory 3 or GVPT 444 American Political Theory

-PSYC 100 Introduction to Psychology or other course to fulfill the second behavioral and social sciences requirement (discipline must differ fro first) 3 m NSCI 100 or ASTR 100 Introduction to Physical Science Introduction to Astronomy or other course to fulfill the biological and physical sciences lecture requirement 3 • GVPT 200 or GVPT 401 International Political Relations Problems of World Politics 3 SPCH 100 Foundations of Speech Communication Language in Social Contexts or other course to fulfill the communications/writing 3 speech requirement UI • STAT 200 Introduction to Statistics 3 IFSM 304 Ethics in the Information Age or other course to fulfill the interdisciplinary issues/computing requirement 3
+HIS T 142 Western Civilization II 3 or F HIST 157 History of the United States Since 1865 or other arts and humanities/historical perspective course (discipline must differ from other humanities course) ♦ GV PT 170 American Government 3 or C GVPT 200 International Political Relations PSY C 100 Introduction to Psychology 3 or other behavioral and social sciences course (discipline must differ from first) NSC CI 100 Introduction to Physical Science 3 or A STR 100 Introduction to Astronomy or other course to fulfill the biological and physical sciences lecture requirement ♦ GV PT 280 Comparative Politics and Government 3 SPC CH 100 Foundations of Oral Communication 3 or C COMM 380 Language in Social Contexts or other communication, writing, or speech course ♦ STA T 200 Introduction to Statistics 3 СМ IS 111 Social Networking and Cybersecurity Best Practices 3 or other interdisciplinary issues/computing course